 In this blog post, I am going to share the best things to do in Newquay, the best things to see in Newquay and the best places to eat in Newquay.
-I’ve spent many a summer down here and am currently living here during the UK lockdown so I feel ready to deliver you a Newquay Travel Guide.
+I’ve spent many a summer down here and recently bought my first home here so I feel absolutely ready to deliver you a Newquay Travel Guide.

 If you’re planning a trip to Newquay, after this blog post, you are going to have a Newquay bucket list as long as your arm and you might want to even consider extending the duration of your trip.
 Newquay is 100% a stop off you should make on your UK road trip, if you love ocean time, lively crowds, and coastal walks.
 Newquay is without a doubt one of my 28 places you should visit in England.

-You may have noticed that last summer, I took my converted VW camper van (@wheresmolliesvan) down for a month of Cornwall adventure.
-I visited some of the most beautiful Cornish villages, Cornwall beaches you’d think were from a tropical island and I spent a good few days hanging out in Padstow on the north coast.
+In 2019, I took my converted VW camper van (@wheresmolliesvan) down for a month of Cornwall adventure.
+I visited some of the most beautiful Cornish villages, Cornwall beaches you’d think were in the tropics and I spent a good few days hanging out in Padstow on the north coast.
 But the place I kept coming back to?
 Newquay.